D-Robotics/hobot_dnn/dnn_node_example/README.md

 # Instructions

 ## Package Description
 The source code contains the **dnn_node_example package**, which can be configured to use the post-processing algorithms built into the dnn_node.
-Currently, the dnn_node supports post-processing algorithms such as "yolov2," "yolov3," "yolov5," "yolov5x," "FasterRcnn," "mobilenetv2," "mobilenet_ssd," "efficient_det," "fcos," and "mobilenet_unet."
+Currently, the dnn_node supports post-processing algorithms such as "yolov2," "yolov3," "yolov5," "yolov5x," "yolov8", "yolov10", "FasterRcnn", "mobilenetv2," "mobilenet_ssd," "efficient_det," "fcos," and "mobilenet_unet."

 ## Dependencies